Orlando City SC: History

-Overview
+Background

 Originally a United Soccer League (USL) club, Orlando City was founded in 2010 by Stoke City F.C. board member Phil Rawlins.
 Following the conclusion of the 2010 season, Rawlins bought the USL franchise rights of Orlando Pro Soccer – an stillbirth club affiliated with the Orlando Titans of the National Lacrosse League that failed to field a team, despite Steve Donner leaving the Titans to focus his efforts on the soccer team.
 Rawlins subsequently moved Austin Aztex FC to Orlando, bringing with him the Aztex's manager and most of its roster, and unveiled its rebranding as Orlando City SC in an October 2010 press conference.
 Rawlins stated at the press conference that he intends to bring a Major League Soccer franchise to Orlando "within 3–5 years", and intends to bring international matches to the city.
 On February 28, 2011, Orlando City announced it met with commissioner Don Garber and league officials concerning expansion.
 Topics covered included the demographics of the Orlando marketplace, the local corporate and fan support for soccer, and developing a roadmap for a future Major League Soccer franchise in Orlando.

 Orlando City's first preseason began with a home match against Major League Soccer club Philadelphia Union, winning 1–0, with Lewis Neal scoring the first goal in club history.
-Orlando City opened their first season on April 2, 2011, at Richmond Kickers, losing 0–2, and played their first home game on April 9 against F.C.
+Orlando City opened their first season on April 2, 2011, at Richmond Kickers, losing 2–0, and played their first home game on April 9 against F.C.
 New York, winning 3–0 with Maxwell Griffin scoring the first competitive goal for the club.
 They finished the regular season top of the American Division on 51 points, which resulted in the USL Pro regular season title.
 On September 3, they played the Harrisburg City Islanders in the final.
 This match ended in a 1–1 draw, and after extra time the score was still tied at 2–2.
 Orlando went on to win 3–2 in penalty kicks making them the 2011 USL Pro champions.

 Following their inaugural season, Orlando City team officials met with Garber again on November 10, 2011, for further discussions about joining MLS as its 20th club (which ultimately went to New York City FC).